fmauger1/QMol-grid/README.md

 The `QMol-grid` package provides support for the following types of computations:
 - `DFT` Ground- and excited-state density-functional theory, both using a Cartesian grid or basis-set discretization
 - `HF` Ground- and excited-state Hartree Fock, both using a Cartesian grid or basis-set discretization
+- `CI` Ground- and excited-state configuration interaction, both using a Cartesian grid or basis-set discretization
 - `SE` Ground- and excited-state Schrödinger equation, both using a Cartesian grid or basis-set discretization
 - `TDDFT` Real-time time-dependent density-functional theory, using a Cartesian grid
+- `TDHF` Time-dependent Hartree Fock, using a Cartesian grid
 - `TDSE` Time-dependent Schrödinger equation, using a Cartesian grid
+- `TDCI` Time-dependent configuration interaction, using a Cartesian grid

 The time-propagators are computed using symplectic-split operators (2nd, 4th, and 6th order in time, and spectral in space).
 They support field-free and laser-driven simulations (in the dipole approximation) with the following on-the-fly features, each specifying their own time sampling
 - Checkpointing, with the creation of a restart MATLAB file that can be used to resume a calculation that was stopped before it was finished